Funerals During COVID-19 Pandemic

 - Per IDPH guidelines, masks are required indoors (unless you have a medical condition that prohibits wearing a mask), social distancing is required, and physical contact like hugging and kissing discouraged.

-- Per Kane County’s resurgence mitigation measures, as of November 11, 2020, the maximum capacity for visitations and funerals in our facility is 10 people.
+- Per Kane County’s improvement to Phase 4, as of February 3, 2021, the maximum capacity for visitations and funerals in our facility is 50 people.
 (Houses of worship may have larger capacities, depending upon their size and policies.)

 - Bottled water and individually wrapped food is permitted, as long as it is not shared among individuals.